genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/04_microsoft-teams.md

 ### NOTIFY

-Writing a record to this table which correctly points to a TOPIC, will result in a message being sent to the Teams gateway.
+Writing a record to this table, which correctly points to a TOPIC, will result in a message being sent to the Teams gateway.

-Equally, EVENT_NOTIFY_INSERT can be used, as opposed to a direct table write (and is the encouraged form of interaction), this event allows for the same set of fields as the DbRecord.
+Equally, EVENT_NOTIFY_INSERT can be used, as opposed to a direct table write (this is the encouraged form of interaction).
+This event allows for the same set of fields as the DbRecord.
 The input fields detailed below cater for either approach.

 | Field Name | Usage                                                                                  |
 | --- |----------------------------------------------------------------------------------------|